Architecture

 Planning in Architecture

-Your Planning Determines the Outcome:
+Planning Determines Outcome:

-The Power of Planning:
+The Individual Nature of Planning:

-Having a planning process in place will help you see the need to clarify your objectives and develop meaningful goals.
-Planning provides a framework, and serves as a guid post of collected ideas and thoughts.
-The plan is a way to document ideas through sketching, thoughts, and notes.
-It simply serves to help solidify a picture of the project.
-Remember good ideas tend to build upon themselves.
+Having a planning process in place will help clarify objectives and develop meaningful goals.
+Planning provides a framework, and serves as a guid post and serves to collect ideas in a meaningful way.
+The plan documents ideas.
+It simply serves to help solidify the project.
+Good ideas tend to build upon themselves.
 Thats why planning becomes soo important.

 Planning in Architecture Read More »